What is Technical Debt?

 Is There a Simplified Definition of Technical Debt?

 Since metaphors are inherently abstract, the true definition of technical debt is up to interpretation.
-Various people have developed their own personal definitions for technical debt over the years.
-Over time, several highly-nuanced explanations have evolved but at a high level we can see several themes that can help us build a concrete definition for technical debt.
+Various people have developed their own personal definitions for it over the years.
+Over time, several highly-nuanced explanations have evolved but at a high level.
+We can see several themes that can help us build a concrete definition for technical debt.

 Much like someone may take out a loan on a property as a means of getting into a booming real estate market before being priced out, technical debt is often used as a tool for “getting ahead.”
 Trey Huffine, founder of gitconnected explains the role of technical debt through the lens of a startup.
 His definition is straightforward, “technical debt is any code added now that will take more work to fix at a later time—typically with the purpose of achieving rapid gains.”